Yamaha V-Max Turbo

 Not many motorcycles out of Japan end up with a reputation deserved or not, but the V-Max is one of them.
 It's bark is worse than it's bite however, and is short on horsepower despite claims to the otherwise.
 Unless your name is Jay Gleason (Who? you ask!...) you won't see 10 second quarter miles no matter what you do.
 A bunch of torque, a driveshaft and not a lot of hp do not big numbers make.

-Our solution is a 250hp @ 15 psi tubo which will give you a 9 second machine that gets 45 mpg, not a small matter considering the small fuel tank the bike has.
-The twin intercoolers and RSR Closed-Loop Fuel Injection can give you up to 350hp @ 24psi but that's a lot of strain on the stock components.
-15 psi will leave block-long streaks of rubber and leave spectators swearing you put a big block Chevy in your Max!
+Our solution was a 250hp @ 15 psi turbo which gave you a 9 second machine that gets 40 mpg, not a small matter considering the small fuel tank the bike has.
+The twin intercoolers kept the inlet charge cool and we about killed ourselves getting the system to work with blow-through carburetion.
+RSR Closed-Loop Fuel Injection would have been the trick but we did not start working on that until 1989 and finalized in 1992.
+At 15 psi the V-Max would leave block-long streaks of rubber and leave spectators swearing you put a big block Chevy in your Max!

 Click on pictures to enlarge